Software delivery is no longer a job restricted to corporate IT departments. For every dollar spent by corporate...

 About the author:

-Mark Tonsetic is IT practice leader at CEB, a best practice insight and technology company, where he works with IT leaders in infrastructure and applications.
+Mark Tonsetic is a former IT practice leader at CEB, now Gartner, specializing in infrastructure and applications.

 Recent advice from the experts at CEB: